Qasim-afzaal/stay-connected/README.md

 - ✅ Google OAuth iframe support
 - ✅ Screen time prompt handling for TikTok
 - ✅ Content detection and smart navigation
+- ✅ Consistent AppBar styling across all screens with white background and black text in light mode
+- ✅ Added dividers to AppBars for better visual separation

 ## 📱 Platform-Specific Features